HTTPArchive/almanac.httparchive.org/src/README.md

 [Source](https://cloud.google.com/appengine/docs/flexible/python/quickstart)

-Make sure Python (3.8 or above) and NodeJS (v12) are installed on your machine.
+Make sure Python (3.8 or above), pip and NodeJS (v12) are installed on your machine.

 1. If you don't have virtualenv, install it using pip.